Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/act-as-account-does-not-have-permissions-create-items-this-folder.md

 ## For More Information

 To resolve this issue, the Act As account must have permission to create items in the folder specified.
-To make sure the Act As account has the appropriate permissions, do the following:
+To make sure the Act As account has the appropriate permissions, perform the following steps:

 1. Grant the Act As account full mailbox permissions to the folder's mailbox via the [Add-MailboxPermission](https://go.microsoft.com/fwlink/?linkid=76497) command.
 Or, see [How to Allow Mailbox Access](https://go.microsoft.com/fwlink/?linkid=76535).